Quelich/algorithm-analysis/README.md

 # Analysis of the Algorithms
-The implementation and comparison of different sorting algorithms in Java.
+This repository includes the implementation of sorting algorithms and matrix operations in Java.
+It also compares the running time of sorting algorithms and matrix multiplication algorithms.

 # Comparison
 - Insertion Sort